 The artwork depicts three individuals important to Mexico’s history: the 26th President of Mexico, Benito Juarez (1806-1872); Mexican Revolutionary, Emiliano Zapata Salazar (1879-1919); and Francisco "Pancho" Villa (1878-1923), Mexican Revolutionary General.
 Surrounding these portraits are small vignettes depicting the struggles faced by the Mexican people.

-Mexican Heroes still exhibits losses of canvas and surface imagery from when it damaged in a fire caused by an explosion at the Center on March 17, 1973.
+Mexican Heroes still exhibits losses of canvas and surface imagery from when it was damaged in a fire at the former Center on June 13, 1988.
 Yet, from a purely visual point of view, the mural is essentially complete.
 The losses and darkening of the mural’s surface areas only serve to emphasize the emotional content of the painting.
-Although Espinoza’s second mural did not survive the 1973 fire, Mexican Heroes did, and as such may be the only physical reminder available from the Crusade for Justice Center.
+Although Espinoza’s second mural did not survive the 1988 fire, Mexican Heroes did, and as such may be the only physical reminder available from the Crusade for Justice Center.
 Today, the mural functions as both representative art and historic object.

 Mexican Heroes was salvaged from the Crusade for Justice Center by local artist and a leader in the local Chicano Arts Movement, Carlos Santistevan.
 In 1968, Santistevan founded Denver’s first Chicano art gallery, El Grito de Aztlan, at the Crusade for Justice Center.
 This location allowed for the sharing of ideas and symbolism, which created a bridge between activism and art.
 Carlos and his wife Anita Santistevan eventually donated the mural to the Western History and Genealogy department in 2012.
 The painting is now part of the DPL Western Art Collection.